railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    :scale: 75
    :align: center

-   *Goods receipt of products managed in weighted average*
+   *Goods Receipt of Products managed in Weighted Average*

 Once the receipt has been confirmed, the price is automatically recalculated and entered on the product form.